JosephTham/Messaging-App/README.md

 ## Functionality

-Users can create an account and chat with friends and family in a secure location using the server code generation functionality that is being stored on Firebase.
+Users can create an account and chat with friends and family in a secure location using the server code generation functionality that is stored on Firebase.

 # Video Walkthrough